openedx/edx-documentation/en_us/shared/student_progress/course_answers.rst

 **Record 2: Problem Checked (Browser)**

-The next interaction shown as you scroll up from the bottom records when the learner selected **Check** in the browser to submit an answer.
+The next interaction shown as you scroll up from the bottom records when the learner selected **Submit** in the browser to submit an answer.
 Note that this record does not contain the actual answer submitted.

 .. code-block:: none